-There are known risk factors for many of the cancers presented in this paper which were not measured in this cohort, for example, smoking for stomach cancer, sun exposure for skin cancer, diet for rectal cancer, and parity for breast cancer.
+There are known risk factors for many of the cancers presented in this paper which were not measured in this cohort, for example, Helicobacter Pylori infection for stomach cancer, sun exposure for skin cancer, diet for rectal cancer, and parity for breast cancer.
 Clearly, not all risk factors need to be adjusted for; however, those that are also associated with exposure need to be.
 Given the lack of association between most of the cancers and MWF, we considered whether we were missing information on a ubiquitous risk factor that might be inversely associated with increased MWF exposure.
 That is, is there a risk factor for mortality from several cancers that is more likely to occur among the unexposed?
 In this cohort, assembly workers were classified as unexposed to each specific type of MWF and comprise a large portion of the reference group for all fluid types, but especially soluble fluid.
-If the less skilled assembly workers were more likely to smoke or have less favorable socio-economic standing compared to the highly exposed and more skilled machinists, our results could be globally attenuated due to confounding.
+If assembly workers were more likely to be exposed to other occupational chemicals, smoke cigarettes, or have less favorable socio-economic status than machine operators or machinists, our results could be globally attenuated due to confounding.
 Unfortunately, we are not able to test this theory since we do not have smoking or socio-economic data for members of our cohort.

+Due to the quantitative exposure assessment of MWF, this UAW-GM cohort study has contributed substaintially to our understanding of the health effects of MWF.
+However, any exposure assessment based on a Job Exposure Matrix will result in some non-differential exposure misclassification which would likely result in attenuation of results.
+Additionally, the necessary use of a 21 year lag may also lead to attenuation, especially for cancers with shorter latency.

-Our final area of concern is attenuation from the healthy worker effect.(33) We present both SMRs, using an external reference group, and Cox models, using an internal reference group.
+Our final area of concern is attenuation from the healthy worker effect (33).
+We present both SMRs, using an external reference group, and Cox models, using an internal reference group.
 The SMR is known to suffer from the healthy worker hire effect because people who are hired into physically demanding jobs are healthier at baseline than the general population.
 Thus, SMRs can mask a harmful effect of occupational exposures.
 Cox models avoid this well-known bias by using unexposed workers as the reference group.
 Even internal analyses can be attenuated from the healthy worker survivor effect, however, because workers who are the least susceptible to the ill effects of an occupational exposure stay at work the longest and accrue the most exposure.
+The use of a 21 year lagged exposure metric diminishes the problem, but does not account for any self-selection out of the work force that occurred prior to 21 years before cancer mortality.
 Of note, we avoided a portion of healthy worker survivor effect, known as left truncation bias (34), by only including workers who were hired after the start of follow up in 1941.
 However, eligibility into the study required three years of work prior to entering follow up.
 We expect that those who survived the first 3 years of work may be different from those that left earlier and therefore note that there is built-in left truncation bias by study design.
 Other than restricting to those hired after the start of follow up, we did not address the healthy worker survivor effect in this manuscript.